 - (Recommended) Long Term Stability – Upgrade from an LTS version to the next LTS version to take your time to adopt new features.
-Choose this model to receive continued support without necessity to upgrade frequently, especially if the version upgrade is complicated for you because of the sheer size of your business or due to rich customizations of the system.
+Choose this model to receive continued support without necessity to upgrade frequently.

-- Bleeding Edge – Immediately utilize and benefit from new features as soon as they are introduced by always upgrading to the newest version every 2 months.
-Choose this model if you mostly use the application without customizations and are OK with frequent updates.
-If you are an enterprise partner or an extension developer, choose this model to ensure that your extensions and customizations are tested in combination with all new features before the next LTS release.
+- Bleeding Edge – Immediately utilize and benefit from new features as soon as they are introduced by always upgrading to the newest preview version every 2 months.
+Choose this model if you are an enterprise partner or an extension developer and you want to ensure that your extensions and customizations are tested in combination with all new features before the next LTS release.

 Community developers and users have access to the following two product branches:

-- Stable – The stable branch always points to the latest regular or LTS version.
+- Stable – 2.6 branch points to the latest LTS version.
 Use this branch for testing and deployment.
-To benefit from the latest features, fixes, and security updates, upgrade to the next stable release tag every 2 months or more frequently.
+To benefit from the latest features, fixes, and security updates, upgrade to the next patch release tag or LTS release tag as soon as they are available.

-- Development – The development branch points to the latest available commit and is updated daily.
+- Development – 3.1 branch points to the latest available commit and is updated daily.
 This branch should be used only by the developers and contributors who actively follow the project progress on GitHub.
-This branch is not considered ready for production use.
+This branch is not considered stable and it is not recommended for production use.